diego-c/YelpCamp/README.md

 # Description
 A super simple RESTful Yelp-like application in which users can add campgrounds and reviews / comments.
+It's a project for the Web Developer Bootcamp course on Udemy by Colt Steele.

 # Features
 * Authentication and authorization